-□Yes □No Are combustible scrap, debris, and waste materials such as oily rags stored in covered metal receptacles and removed from the worksite promptly? □Yes □No Are approved containers and tanks used for the storage and handling of flammable and combustible liquids? □Yes □No Are all connections on drums and combustible liquid piping vapor and liquid tight? □Yes □No Are all flammable liquids kept in closed containers when not in use? □Yes □No Are metal drums of flammable liquids electrically grounded during dispensing? □Yes □No Do storage rooms for flammable and combustible liquids have appropriate ventilation systems? □Yes □No Are NO SMOKING signs posted on liquefied petroleum gas tanks? □Yes □No Are all solvent wastes and flammable liquids kept in fire-resistant covered containers until they are removed from the worksite? □Yes □No Is vacuuming used whenever possible rather than blowing or sweeping combustible dust? □Yes □No Are fuel gas cylinders and oxygen cylinders separated by distances or fire- resistant barriers while in storage? □Yes □No Are fire extinguishers appropriate for the materials in the areas where they are mounted? □Yes □No Are appropriate fire extinguishers mounted within 75 feet of outside areas containing flammable liquids and within 10 feet of any inside storage area for such materials? □Yes □No Are extinguishers free from obstruction or blockage? □Yes □No Are all extinguishers serviced, maintained, and tagged at least once a year?
+□Yes □No Are combustible scrap, debris, and waste materials such as oily rags stored in covered metal receptacles and removed from the worksite promptly? □Yes □No Are approved containers and tanks used for the storage and handling of flammable and combustible liquids? □Yes □No Are all connections on drums and combustible liquid piping vapor and liquid tight? □Yes □No Are all flammable liquids kept in closed containers when not in use? □Yes □No Are metal drums of flammable liquids electrically grounded during dispensing? □Yes □No Do storage rooms for flammable and combustible liquids have appropriate ventilation systems? □Yes □No Are NO SMOKING signs posted on liquefied petroleum gas tanks? □Yes □No Are all solvent wastes and flammable liquids kept in fire-resistant covered containers until they are removed from the worksite? □Yes □No Is vacuuming used whenever possible rather than blowing or sweeping combustible dust? □Yes □No Are fuel gas cylinders and oxygen cylinders separated by distances or fire-resistant barriers while in storage? □Yes □No Are fire extinguishers appropriate for the materials in the areas where they are mounted? □Yes □No Are appropriate fire extinguishers mounted within 75 feet of outside areas containing flammable liquids and within 10 feet of any inside storage area for such materials? □Yes □No Are extinguishers free from obstruction or blockage? ⊓Yes ⊓No Are all extinguishers serviced, maintained, and tagged at least once a year?

-Are all extinguishers fully charged and in their designated places?
-Where sprinkler systems are permanently installed, are the nozzle heads directed or arranged so that water will not be sprayed into operating electrical switchboards and equipment?
-Are NO SMOKING signs posted in areas where flammable or combustible materials are used or stored?
-Are safety cans utilized for dispensing flammable or combustible liquids at the point of use?
-Are all spills of flammable or combustible liquids cleaned up promptly?
-Are storage tanks adequately vented to prevent the development of an excessive vacuum or pressure that could result from filling, emptying, or temperature changes?

-\(NOTE: Use of fire extinguishers is based on company policy regarding employee fire fighting in your Emergency Action Plan and local fire code.)
+□Yes □No Are all extinguishers fully charged and in the eir designated places? □Yes □No Where sprinkler systems are permanently ins directed or arranged so that water will not be switchboards and equipment? □Yes □No Are NO SMOKING signs posted in areas when materials are used or stored? nere flammable or combustible □Yes □No Are safety cans utilized for dispensing flammes the point of use? nable or combustible liquids at □Yes □No Are all spills of flammable or combustible lie quids cleaned up promptly? □Yes □No Are storage tanks adequately vented to prevent the development of ar excessive vacuum or pressure that could result from filling, emptying temperature changes?
+(NOTE: Use of fire of Action Plan and local extinguishers is based on company policy regarding emfire code.) ployee fire fighting in your Emergency Completed b py: Date: